youyanggu/covid19_projections/projections/README.md

 * We added estimates of the R_t value starting on May 15.

 * We send projections to the CDC every Monday using Sunday's data.
 For example, April 26, May 3, May 10, May 17, etc. As a result, we recommend using those projections for evaluation, since those have the highest impact and were the most carefully vetted.

-* We did not submit our first projections to the CDC until April 20.
-While we welcome an evaluation of every projection we have ever made, we also want to point out that our projections have been constantly evolving/improving, and it wasn't until April 20 that we felt confident enough in our projections to submit to the CDC.
-With that said, we fully stand behind every projection we have sent to the CDC.

-* One way to think of this is to view our projections starting on April 20 as the "release" version, while projections prior to April 20 were "beta" versions.
+See our [open source evaluation](https://github.com/youyanggu/covid19-forecast-hub-evaluation).

 # Updates